os-autoinst/os-autoinst-distri-opensuse/declarative-schedule-doc.md

 #### test_data
 As vars.json has quite limited capabilities due to the design, in the yaml files it's possible to define any structure, which can be described using plain yaml format.
-This data can be accessed when calling `get_test_data()` method from `lib/scheduler.pm`.
-This feature is designed to store test related date for data driven tests and provide better structure for the test suite settings.
+This data can be accessed when calling `get_test_suite_data()` method from `lib/scheduler.pm`.
+This feature is designed to store test related data for data driven tests and provide better structure for the test suite settings.

 The whole section is parsed with perl structures, so in case you have following
 settings: